Randall Bell

-Randall Bell (born 1959), is a socio-economist, real estate economist and appraiser, expert witness, and author based in Los Angeles, California known for dealing with stigmatized property.
-Bell is an expert on real estate damages, who authored a highly-referenced textbook on the subject, and was called "Dr. Disaster" by The Wall Street Journal.
-Bell's notable cases include: Nicole Brown Simpson's Los Angeles condominium, the mansion where 39 Heaven's Gate members died of suicide, the JonBenét Ramsey's house in Colorado, the World Trade Center site, and properties damaged in the Rodney King riots and by Hurricane Katrina.
+Randall Bell (born 1959) is a socio-economist, real estate economist and appraiser, expert witness, and author based in Los Angeles, California known for dealing with stigmatized property.
+Bell is an expert on real estate damages, who authored a highly referenced textbook on the subject, and was called "Dr. Disaster" by The Wall Street Journal.
+Bell's notable cases include: Nicole Brown Simpson's Los Angeles condominium, the mansion where 39 Heaven's Gate members died of suicide, the JonBenét Ramsey house in Colorado, the World Trade Center site, and properties damaged in the Rodney King riots and by Hurricane Katrina.

 Early life and education

 Bell grew up in Fullerton, California as the son of an engineer and homemaker, and attended Troy High School.
 He has an MBA from UCLA.
 He received his doctoral degree from Fielding Graduate University in Santa Barbara, California, with a dissertation on the socioeconomic reasoning of Hurricane Katrina survivors.